emmanuelmax123/Lookup/README.md

 - Dynamic Filters for Project Sections

-- Interactive FAQ Section
-  The FAQ section is designed to mimic Google’s “People Also Ask” feature.
-Clicking on a main question reveals relevant sub-questions, while clicking on a sub-question shows the answer dynamically.
+- Interactive FAQ Section: The FAQ section is designed to mimic Google’s “People Also Ask” feature.
+Clicking on a main question reveals relevant sub-questions.

 - Responsive Design with Tailwind CSS

 ## Technologies